-A fact not heavily advertised by the MPAA is that the Hollywood film industry was built by pirates escaping the heavy hand of intellectual monopoly.
-After a long period of competitive fighting, in 1908 the major producers of film and movie equipment - including the Edison Film Manufacturing Company and the Biograph company - formed a cartel in the form of the Motion Picture Patents Company.
+A fact not heavily advertised by the Motion Picture Association of America (MPAA) is that the Hollywood film industry was built by pirates escaping the heavy hand of intellectual monopoly.
+After a long period of competitive fighting, in 1908 the major producers of film and movie equipment - including the Edison Film Manufacturing Company and the Biograph company - formed a cartel in the form of the Motion Picture Patents Company (MPCC).
 Through this instrument, they demanded licensing fees from all film producers, distributors, and exhibitors.
 They vigorously prosecuted "independent" filmmakers who refused to pay royalties.
 In 1909 a subsidiary of the MPPC, the General Film Company, tried to confiscate equipment used by the unlicensed companies, disrupting their operations.